iamwizzdom/cache-autoload/README.md

 define('APP_ROOT_PATH', 'Your project root folder');

-define('AUTOLOAD_EXCEPT', 'Array of folder names you want CacheAutoload to ignore');
+define('AUTOLOAD_EXCLUDE', 'Array of folder names you want CacheAutoload to ignore');

 define('AUTOLOAD_REQUIRE', 'Array of file paths (Not class files) you want CacheAutoload to constantly require each time the server is hit');